Lawns

 Lawn replacement with native ground covers or more complex, native plant landscapes

-A great resource, whichever way you lean, is Dan Wilder Jaffe’s May 2022 Kill Your Lawn presentation for Lexington Living Landscapes.
+A great resource, whichever way you lean, is Dan Jaffe Wilder’s May 2022 Kill Your Lawn presentation for Lexington Living Landscapes.